5 Tools to Find and Fix Your Child’s Learning Gaps

-Do you sometimes feel that sense of panic as you realize your children’s education is entirely in your hands?
+Do you ever feel a sense of panic as you realize your children’s education is entirely in your hands?
 You are not alone!
-Both parents with a background in education and those with no experience in the field, share those moments that stop them short asking, “What on earth am I doing?”
+Parents with a background in education and those with no experience in the field share those moments that have them asking, “What on earth am I doing?”

 I quickly go on to also assure these deer-in-the-headlights new homeschooling parents, that it doesn’t matter what school they might choose to send their offspring to, that school will miss things, and leave gaps in their children’s learning.
 Even the best school in the nation, will be found lacking.

 The homeschool parent has something very important that can not be replicated at any school; a deep love that will fuel them to learn all they can to help their children succeed!
 There are some amazing teachers out there, but none that can truly love your children like you do!

 At ShillerLearning we strive to create products and curriculum to help you as the homeschool parent meet the educational needs of your children in ways that fit their personalities and learning styles.
 We are passionate about helping you inspire a lifelong love of learning in each of your children, which will give them the tools to fill in any knowledge gaps they discover in the future.

 One of the tools Larry Shiller has created is the Personal Lesson Plan Builder.
 This unique tool will help you discover areas of strengths and weaknesses.
 It will also clearly reveal holes or gaps in their education and give you, as the homeschool parent, an easy and gentle way to fill in these gaps providing your student with a solid foundation to grow from rather than pushing them along with their peers, leaving a base filled with holes and increasing difficulty as they try to understand new concepts before establishing comprehension of the prior one's.